Our mission is to grow the decentralized metaverse with our community

 How long does it take to process a grant request?

 Our team will review applications on a rolling basis.
 Applicants will be notified via email whether their submission has been accepted or not.
 If your application passes the initial review, will contact you if more information is required and then schedule a call with the team if necessary.
 We may return with further questions or suggestions at that point.
 We expect to receive many applications and will work as quickly as possible to process them.

 Anyone can apply for a grant including individuals, independent teams, nonprofits, and companies.

 What information is required in the grant application?

-In order to process the initial evaluation of a proposal, grantees will need to provide the following project information.
+In order to submit a proposal, grantees will need to provide

-Grant Application: Twitter handle, Telegram handle, referral (if applicable), grant amount, grant category, project description, current project status, team information, projects needs and challenges, why you are qualified to carry out the proposal and links to previous work.
-Proof of identification and other documentation is required for grants amounting to $500 or more.
+Basic KYC information, proof of identification and residency.
+Grant Application: Discord/Telegram handle, referral (if applicable), grant amount, grant category, project description, current project status, team information, projects needs and challenges, why you are qualified to carry out the proposal, links to previous work, deliverables, KPIs and path to decentralization.

 What do you recommend applicant’s pay attention to?